Fall River Injury Lawyer

 Victims of collisions, falls, defective products, and other causes of unintentional injury may obtain compensation from those who were to blame for the harm they endured.
 An experienced Fall River injury lawyer can help to take legal action to negotiate an out-of-court settlement or win compensation in trial.

-Schedule your free consultation with a Fall River personal injury lawyer at the Law Offices of Jeffrey S. Glassman.
+Schedule your free consultation with a Fall River personal injury lawyer at Jeffrey Glassman Injury Lawyers.
 Call (617) 777-7777 or contact us online.